Colorado Upcoming Oil and Gas Lease Sales

 • Areas of Critical Environmental Concern (ACECs)

-• Dinosaur Trails Master Leasing Plan (MLP)
+• Dinosaur Trails and North Park Master Leasing Plan (MLP) areas

 • Parcels Adjacent to and slightly overlapping Forest Service Roadless Areas